HSLdevcom/jore4-graphql-playground/README.md

 ### Frontend development

 To update generate updated graphql schema for relay:
-`/node_modules/graphqurl/bin/run http://localhost:8080/v1beta1/relay --introspect > schema.graphql` (needs to be updated every time our api's schema changes)
-To keep relay running for watching graphql query changes:
+`yarn schema:update` (needs to be updated every time our api's schema changes) To keep relay running for watching graphql query changes:
 `yarn relay --watch`